-The Sweden international claims he is the world's greatest player after equaling the record for goals scored in the group stage of the Champions League.
+The Sweden international claims he is the world's greatest player after equalling the record for goals scored in the group stage of the Champions League

 However, even though he is now in an excellent position to take outright possession of the record by netting in his side's final outing against Benfica, the 32-year-old insists that he is unconcerned with individual accolades - including the Ballon d'Or.

-PSG guaranteed itself top spot in Group C thanks to Edinson Cavani's late goal against the Greek champions and Ibrahimovic says he is now looking forward to the last 16.
+PSG guaranteed themselves top spot in Group C thanks to Edinson Cavani's late goal against the Greek champions and Ibrahimovic says he is now looking forward to the last 16.

 "Our aim was to get out of the group stage and we have done that," the striker explained.